Baidu looks to raise $3 billion in Hong Kong listing

 ($1 = 7.7594 Hong Kong dollars)

-Reporting by Scott Murdoch in Hong Kong and Yingzhi Yang in Beijing; Editing by Jason Neely, Mark Potter and Jonathan Oatis
+Reporting by Scott Murdoch in Hong Kong and Yingzhi Yang in Beijing; Editing by Mark Potter, Jonathan Oatis and David Evans

 Our Standards: The Thomson Reuters Trust Principles.